y-arjun-y/arjunyadav/blog-posts/interesting-reads-june-2022.md

 ---
 title: Interesting Reads - June 2022
-publish_date: Jun 30, 2022
+publish_date: Jun 30, 2022 22:04
 meta_description: I log everything I read in Notion.
 This month I read 1 book, 38 newsletters and 9 articles.
+Here are some of the highlights of this month!
 meta_image: https://upload.wikimedia.org/wikipedia/commons/d/df/Moving_Day*%28in_Little_Old_New_York%29_cleaned.jpg
 ---